 There’s been a huge spike in Influencer Marketing over the last few years, but there’s a new kid on the scene stealing the thunder: the ‘Micro Influencer’.
 This is a big, in-depth look at this new powerful movement and answers a few of the pressing questions that we see come up a lot.
-So pull up a chair, grab some popcorn and let ol’ Uncle James tell you a story.

 At TRIBE, we define ‘Micro Influencers’ as everyday people with a decent following.
 They have over 3000 followers on their Instagram, Facebook or Twitter, which usually revolves around a particular passion or niche.
 This can be pretty much anything - from animals to automotive, beauty to business, fashion to fitness, tech to travel, and everything in between.